mbzuai-oryx/Agent-X/scripts/open_source_models/README.md

-## Model Inference on Agent-X-Benchmark
+## Inference on Agent-X-Benchmark with Open-Source Models

 We compute inference results on Agent-X-Benchmark across 9 open-source models.
 Visit the below links to run inference corresponding to each model.